-3 credits (PREREQUISITE: PLACE-MENT EVALUATION OR "C" OR BET-TER IN ENG 099)
+3 credits (PREREQUISITE: PLACE-MENT EVALUATION OR "C" OR BETTER IN ENG 099)

-This course is designed to develop clear and effective college-level writing.
-Emphasis is on the composing process, from topic selection to proofreading of final drafts.
+This course is designed to develop clear

+and effective college-level writing.
+Emphasis is on the composing process including topic selection, drafting, editing and proofreading of final drafts.
 Organization of ideas, effective sentence and paragraph structure, grammar and usage will be the focus of this course.
 Several major papers as well as a research paper are required in this course.